hmcts/cmc-performance/README.md

 DESCRIPTION
 - This repo consists of both the CMC Claimant and Defendant journeys
+- Linking claims to defendants

 ==================================================================

 Claimant JOURNEY
 - Citizen create claims against a Defendant
+- There are multiple claims create against the single defendant for example holiday homes

 ==================================================================